 Virginia Slims was introduced keeping the alternate design of Benson and Hedges in mind.
 The latter is owned by American conglomerate, Altria, and is one of the preferred brands amongst smokers, regardless of their gender.
 The brand has seen various collaborations and has introduced multiple premium variations to stay relevant with the changing times.

-• Market Trend: It had seen a growth in its figures during World War II.
-Since then, it has witnessed a multiple change of hands when it comes to its ownership.
-Companies such as Rothman, Benson & Hedges, Philip Morris USA, British American Tobacco, or Japan Tobacco, manufacture the cigarettes depending on their region.
+- Market Trend: It had seen a growth in its figures during World War II.
+Since then, it has witnessed multiple changes of hands when it comes to its ownership.
+Companies such as Rothman, Benson & Hedges, Philip Morris USA, British American Tobacco, or Japan Tobacco manufacture the cigarettes depending on their region.
 It is also designed to appease the concept of style and luxury with a cigarette that is also visually attractive.

 3. Silk Cut